 Soccer stars, such as John Terry, Chelsea player, are already embracing the opportunities given by VR.
 He recently introduced a mobile VR app enabling users to immerse into his training and get a closer look at the path of a professional soccer player.

-Corporate world needs VR for developing interpersonal skills
+The corporate world needs VR for developing interpersonal skills

 In the corporate world, everything depends on interpersonal skills – from sales to management, every employee and manager need to know how to act in certain situations.
 Due to extensive work with people, learning the interaction from theory can be hard.
 There are numerous studies on successful leadership, communication, sales strategies, and negotiations.
 But in the end, it all comes down to practice and prediction.